-This guide provides information about the most well-known and important neighborhoods in New Orleans, including maps listing each of the notable attractions in the area.
+This guide provides information for visitors about the most well-known and important neighborhoods in New Orleans, Louisiana.

 - French Quarter